Toy

 Wet dog food offers your dog 75% moisture in what they are eating, but you will have to ensure that the food is from a reputable brand to ensure they are getting the nutrients they need.

-A raw food diet can improve the health and life expectancy of a dog when providing the best meals.
+The right food diet can improve the health and life expectancy of a companion dog when providing the best meals.

 If you doubt how often or how much your Toy Poodle should be eating for their age, please consult your vet.